libhal/SJSU-Dev2/documentation/contributing/style.md

 manuals matching the radix in those manuals.
 If the data sheet says that at address `0xABCD`, you should also use 0xABCD rather then converting it to `43981`.

+# Bitwise Operators

+Refrain from using bit wise operators directly.
+Prefer to use the bit API for bit manipulation.

+See the [bit API guide](../guides/bit.md) for more details.

 ## Use third party library "units" whenever appropriate